Palm (PDA): After 2011

 In January 2015, TCL Corporation announced that it had acquired the rights to the Palm, but not Palm OS.
-The company has plans to market a new Palm smartphone on the Verizon network in the second half of 2018.

-On October 15, 2018, a new Palm device was unveiled—a cross between a smartphone and a wearable, the Android-based device is designed to serve as a smaller, simplified companion to a larger smartphone.
-All new Palm-branded products are designed by a San Francisco startup company backed by TCL and NBA star Stephen Curry—who is also the main brand ambassador.
+A new Palm device was unveiled in 2018.
+Functionally a cross between a smartphone and a wearable, the Android-based device is designed to serve as a smaller, simplified companion to a larger smartphone.
+All new Palm-branded products are designed by a San Francisco startup company backed by its spokesman, TCL and NBA star Stephen Curry.
 Palm is categorized an "ultra-mobile" and is about the size of credit card (1.99" x 3.80" x 0.29").
 It weighs about 2.5 ounces.
 The new device was announced as being exclusive to Verizon Wireless, only available as an add-on to an existing device plan.
 It was later updated to allow use as a standalone device.